timescale/docs/timescaledb/how-to-guides/hyperfunctions/about-hyperfunctions.md

 have stored as time-series data, including IoT devices, IT systems, marketing analytics, user behavior, financial metrics, and cryptocurrency.

-Hyperfunctions allows you to perform critical time-series queries quickly, analyze time-series data, and extract meaningful information.
+Hyperfunctions allow you to perform critical time-series queries quickly, analyze time-series data, and extract meaningful information.
 They aim to identify, build, and combine all of the functionality SQL needs to perform time-series analysis into a single extension.